 The given price per person on our website is valid for a group of minimum 2 participants (sharing room)

-- Transfer service to the bus station in Hanoi
+- Transfer service from your hotel to the bus stop in Hanoi

-- Overnight sleeper bus from Hanoi to Sapa and visa versa
+- Luxury day bus from Hanoi to Sapa

 Day 2: breakfast, lunch and dinner

 - Private transportation from Tavan to Sapa

 - Luxury day bus from Sapa to Hanoi

 - English speaking local Hmong guide on day 2 and 3